If you’ve been shopping around for 802.11ac gear, you might wonder about the print on some of the boxes. Is 802.11ac faster than gigabit Ethernet?

 The elephant in the room

 Unfortunately, some of the least expensive 802.11ac routers don’t have gigabit ports in them.
 That means they slow down to 100 megabits every time they talk to anything over the wire.
 So make sure you get a gigabit-capable 802.11ac router.
 Otherwise, you’re completely wasting its capability.
 Since many wired Internet connections are faster than 100 megabits now, these inexpensive routers impose a cap on your connection.
+There’s no point in paying for gigabit Internet if your router connects to it at 100 megabits.

 As time goes on, even gigabit wired connections will become a limiting factor.
 We’ll need to talk about 5 or even 10-gigabit wired connections and CAT6 cabling.
 But for now that seems a bit far off.
 It’s premature to be talking about 10 gigs when some vendors are selling underpowered 100-megabit 802.11ac routers.